rstudio/rstudio-docker-products/package-manager/README.md

 ## Configuration

-RStudio Package Manager is configured via the`/etc/rstudio-pm/rstudio-pm.gcfg` file.
+Posit Package Manager is configured via the`/etc/rstudio-pm/rstudio-pm.gcfg` file.
 You should mount this file as a volume from the host machine.
 Changes will take effect when the container is restarted.

 Be sure the config file has the `HTTP.Listen` field configured.
 See a complete example of that file at